The Home Trust Preferred Visa Review

 - No Foreign Fees: Many cards charge a 2.5% fee for every purchase made in a foreign currency, making purchases abroad very expensive.
 There are few issuers who exempt cardholders from these fees, but the Home Trust Preferred Visa terms and conditions make this benefit explicitly clear.

 - No Annual Fee: With similar benefits, there are some competitors who might charge customers up to $30 per year just for the privilege of using their card.
 Not Home Trust, which makes their Preferred Visa available for free.

-- No Caps on Cash: Although 1% is not a comparatively enormous cash back rate, the benefit does apply to purchases made anywhere on anything.
-Cardholders will also be able to accumulate as much cash back as they like with no ceiling.
+- No Caps on Cash: Cardholders are able to accumulate as much cash back as they like with no ceiling.

 - Roadside Assistance: Whether in your own car or a rental car, Home Trust’s roadside assistance program will help you out of a bind like a flat tire or an engine problem.
 This is a great value, as similar memberships to plans like those from CAA cost upwards of $75 per year.